1LV1/LyuYuting/_pages/personal-statement.md

   * Advancing the alignment technique of 3D top-electrodes integration, enabling the precise control of energy level for various devices.

-  * Quantum simulation of the SSH model utilizing STM hydrogen depassivation lithography technique.
+  * Quantum simulation of the dynamic AC-driven SSH model utilizing STM hydrogen depassivation lithography technique.

   * Experimental realization of the critical phase utilizing the silicon-based quantum dot system.

-To comprehensively enhance my experimental proficiency, I actively engaged in learning and successfully completed application tests involving various micro- and nano-machinery, such as the step profiler, lithography machine, laser direct writing system, and SEM, at the micro and nano machining center.
+To comprehensively enhance my experimental proficiency, I actively engaged in learning and successfully completed application tests involving various micro-nano machining equipments, such as the step profiler, lithography machine, laser direct writing system, and SEM.

 Additionally, alongside my experimental research, I devoted considerable effort to acquiring and honing my skills in Python programming, enabling calculations for simple quantum mechanics problems.
 For instance, I successfully calculated the energy spectrum of the static SSH model, a significant model for topological insulators, and further elucidated the quasi-energy spectrum and transport properties of the dynamic AC-driven SSH model.
 Besides, recent works include completing a chapter on the simulation of one-dimensional spin chains using STM technology in the atomic manufacturing textbook edited by Professor Song Fengqi of Nanjing University.